tbroderick/bnp_tutorial/README.txt

 Press enter to keep making draws from the random distribution.
 Press "x" and then enter when you're done.

+Note: in the tutorial we tried out different values of a.
+(For K=1000, we tried a=0.001,0.01,1,10.)
+Although we didn't cover it in the tutorial, you can use the function "ex3_gen_largeK_diri" to also try out different values of K.
+E.g. > ex3_gen_largeK_diri(K=1000,a=0.01)

 Load Example 4
 Look at the cluster assignments according to a Dirichlet distribution with large K.
 > source("ex4_largeK_count.R")
 Press enter to keep making draws from the random distribution.
 Press "x" and then enter when you're done.

+Note: though we didn't cover it in the tutorial, you can use the function "ex4_gen_largeK_count" to draw cluster assignments with different values of K and a.
+E.g. > ex4_gen_largeK_count(K=1000,a=0.01)